 While much of the record came together in that Brooklyn studio with Steinweiss at the helm, Birch also made trips to the UK—where she recorded "All The Love You Got" with Adele producer Eg White, Roots drummer Questlove (who co-produced the track along with Steve Greenberg), and Duran Duran bassist John Taylor—and Los Angeles, where she co-wrote and cut the decidedly radio-unfriendly "Unfkd" with Aqualung’s Matt Hales (Lianne La Havas, Paloma Faith).

 "I never really set out to work with a bunch of different people," explains Birch, "but I feel very fortunate about this shift in the plans.
 It worked out extremely well in the end.
 There are all these different facets that blend together, and my voice is the consistency and sensibility that connects all the songs. "

 Ultimately, that soulful voice is the centerpiece on 'Speak A Little Louder,' from the belting roar of "Lighthouse" to the delicate finale of "It Plays On."
 It's the sound of a heart being put back together, of pain and doubt being cast from the soul, of acceptance and self-discovery.
 It's the sound of facing down the darkness, turning up the volume, and stepping onto the dance floor to let it all out.

-Speak A Little Louder is out on S-Curve Records on October 15, 2013.
+Speak A Little Louder is out on S-Curve Records in the US and Warner Music worldwide now.